 A 25-year-old Augusta man found shot to death in his car in May was the victim of an attempted carjacking, a prosecutor said today.

-Mr. Holden followed Mr. Shirey from a Wrightsboro Road convenience store to Eidson Drive.
+Mr. Holden followed Mr. Shirey from a Wrightsboro Road convenience store to Edison Drive.
 Mr. Price got out, masked and armed, to confront Mr. Shirey, the prosecutor said.
-When Mr. Shirey tried to drive off to get away, the teen shot him twice, Mr. Syms said.
+When Mr. Shirey tried to drive off, the teen shot him twice, Mr. Syms said.

 Mr. Price, who was sentenced to probation in February for a weapon charge, has an extensive juvenile court record.
 Senior Judge Albert M. Pickett denied bond for him, deeming him a potential threat to the community.

 Mr. Holdens bond hearing was canceled because there is a non-bondable warrant for violation of probation.
-He was sentenced to three years probation last September for possession of cocaine.
+He was sentenced to three years' probation in September for possession of cocaine.